ujjwalguptaofficial/mahal-doc/content/docs/basic/component-lifecycle.md

 ---
 Title: 'Component Lifecycle'
-Keywords: 'mahal'
+Keywords: 'lifecycle, component, mahal'
-Description: 'Get started with mahal'
+Description: 'A component have different lifecycle and an event is emitted for each lifecycle'
 ---

 # Component LifeCycle